voorhoede/npm-style-guide/README.md

 ### Why?

 * Bundling helps keeping your tasks organized.
-* They are easily executed at once.
+* Tasks grouped by prefix can be easily executed with one command.
-* Your execution command stays they same when you add tasks.
+* Your script API remains unchanged when tasks are added, removed or renamed.

 ### How?